kisslerlab/kisslerlab.github.io/_pages/guides-manuscripts.md

 ## Style

-Scientific is no longer meant to be dry and impersonal.
+Scientific writing is no longer supposed to be dry and impersonal.
+Dry scientific writing was the result of the misguided belief that the scientist should be totally detached from the science, and thus should be absent from any descriptions of the science.
+This led to awful paragraphs full of passive voice, with inanimate objects marching through all sorts of transitions as if by magic.
 The philosophy of science has matured, and we now understand that no science is truly objective.
 Therefore, it is ok, and encouraged, to use "we".

 Using "we" often helps you to speak in __active voice__ (passive: "the simulations were run on..."; active: "We ran the simulations on...").
 Active voice is almost always easier to understand and more pleasurable to read.

 Use simple words.
 You didn't "endeavor" - you "tried".
 This applies to both non-scientific and to scientific words.
 Jargon is your enemy.
-When you can't avoid using big words, help the reader with a description in parentheses: we collected samples using combined anterior naries and oropharyngeal (nose and sputum) specimens.
+When you can't avoid using big words, help the reader with a description in parentheses: we collected samples using combined anterior nares and oropharyngeal (nose and throat) specimens.

 Use short sentences.
 Sentences should contain one idea each.
 Use find-and-replace to find semicolons and hyphens once you've finished writing your manuscript.
 Take out any that could be replaced with a period.

 When possible, write in the past tense.
 The manuscript describes something that you or others did in the past.
 This is true for the introduction, methods, and results.
 Sometimes the present or future tenses can justifiably sneak into the Discussion, but if you use them, make sure you have a reason to.

 One of the most challenging parts of scientific writing is giving the prose a direction, rather than making it a list of true statements.
 One way to achieve this is to pay close attention to the beginnings and endings of your sentences.
 The first and last words of a sentence are the most important.
 Make sure they count.
 Try to conclude sentences with a word that foreshadows what the next sentence will be about.
-(Say you've written a sentence about racial disparities in health research.
-For the previous sentence, you could say "Racial disparities have plagued scientific research for years.", or "Scientific research has long been plagued by Racial Disparities."
-The second one is better.)
-Note that, as in the previous example, this rule could cause you to introduce some passive voice into your manuscript.
-That's ok - most of the time, active voice will be compatible with flow, but when it's not, prioritize flow.
+Note that this rule could cause you to introduce some passive voice into your manuscript.
+That's ok!
+Most of the time, active voice will be compatible with flow, but when it's not, prioritize flow.

 Papers should be interpretable by reading just the first sentence of each paragraph.
-Make sure that all of your paragraphs are structured such that the topic of the paragraph is right there at the beginning.
+Make sure that all of your paragraphs are structured such that the topic of the paragraph is right at the beginning.
 If the topic shifts midway through, make a new paragraph.
 Short paragraphs are fine.

 There are loads of style books out there to help with composing manuscripts.
 I especially like Strunk/White's "The Elements of Style".
 These are often worth their weight in gold!